 Avoid setting fonts, colors, sizes manually in multiple places throughout your page.
 Not only does it look bad, it is complicated to process if you use too many fonts (a common amateur designer mistake), also it is hard to maintain/change.

-Instead, use this panel inside Thrive Architect.
+Instead, use the typography setting inside Thrive Theme Builder and simply use one of those choices.
 Use a maximum of two font families if you absolutely have to do it.
 If you are bad at design, stick to one font family and multiple weights of the same family.

 The great thing about Genesis child themes is they are easy to customize with a little knowledge of CSS and WordPress coding (enough to find and edit the child theme’s style.css) Their code is so well commented I almost cried looking at how elegant their sample child theme was.